knowledgetechnologyuhh/FabuLight-ASD/README.md

 ### Dataset download and feature extraction

-In order to train the model, it is suggested to download the [WASD dataset](https://tiago-roxo.github.io/WASD/).
+To train the model, it is suggested to download the [WASD dataset](https://tiago-roxo.github.io/WASD/).

 Files ***prepare_setup.py*** and ***create_dataset.py*** are responsible for the creation of the dataset folder structure and downloading the WASD dataset, and the subsequent extraction of audio, face crops, and body crops.